Glossary of Jungian Terms

 Complex.
 An emotionally charged group of ideas or images.

 Or "conjunction", term used in alchemy to define the union of opposites.
-From the psychological point of view, it means the union of the conscious with the unconscious, process that is also called individuation.
+From the Jungian's psychological point of view, it means the union of the conscious and unconscious, process that is also called individuation.
+See also individuation.

 Constellation.
 Activation of a psychic personal complex or an archetypal content.